DataFire/Integrations/integrations/generated/core_ac_uk/README.md

   * datePublished `string`: Date article published
   * description `string`: The abstract
   * doi `string`: The DOI of the article
+  * downloadUrl `string`: The download PDF URL which is displayed on our /display/[ArticleID] page
   * fulltext `string`: Article full text
   * fulltextIdentifier `string`: The URL to the fulltext
   * fulltextUrls `array`: URLs of the fulltext version of this article